yenniejun/internetcafe/README.md

 * List existing cafes -> button that lets you go to the cafe
 * Make "Logout" into a react component
 * List existing cafes only lists public cafes?

+* When you create a cafe, show the popup to enter the cafe before you do